cobalthq/cobalt-product-public-docs/content/en/Integrations/beta-integrations.md

 To complete the integration, connect to the third-party app.

-1. In the Workato workspace, under **Projects**, select the connection for the desired third-party platform, for example, **Asana Connection**.
+1. In the Workato workspace, under **Projects**, select the connection for the desired third-party platform, for example, **Cobalt Bitbucket Integration**.
 1. Follow the instructions for specific apps:
     - [Azure DevOps (Boards)](#azure-devops-boards)
     - [Bitbucket Issues](#bitbucket-issues)